ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-consensus.md

 Avalanche works for linear chains too.
 The protocol is largely the same as above, but each vertex has only one parent.
 This gives a total ordering of vertices.
 This is useful for certain applications where one needs to know if a transaction came before another transaction, such as with smart contracts.
 Snowman is the name of Ava Labs' implementation of the Avalanche consensus protocol for linear chains.

-If there are no undecided transactions, the Avalanche consensus protocol _quiesces_.
+If there are no undecided transactions, the Avalanche consensus protocol _quiesce_.
 That is, it does nothing if there is no work to be done.
 Avalanche is more sustainable than Proof-of-work where nodes need to constantly do work.

 Avalanche has no leader.
 Any node can propose a transaction and any node that has staked AVAX can vote on every transaction, which makes the network more robust and decentralized.

 ## Why Do We Care?

 Avalanche is a general consensus engine.
 It doesn't matter what type of application is put on top of it.
 The protocol allows the decoupling of the application layer from the consensus layer.
-If you're building a Dapp on Avalanche then you just need to define a few things, like how conflicts are defined and what is in a transaction.
+If you're building a dApp on Avalanche then you just need to define a few things, like how conflicts are defined and what is in a transaction.
 You don't need to worry about how nodes come to an agreement.
 The consensus protocol is a black box that put something into it and it comes back as accepted or rejected.

 Avalanche can be used for all kinds of applications, not just P2P payment networks.
 Avalanche's Primary Network has an instance of the Ethereum Virtual Machine, which is backward compatible with existing Ethereum Dapps and dev tooling.
 The Ethereum consensus protocol has been replaced with Avalanche consensus to enable lower block latency and higher throughput.